jmhcondon/Get-and-Clean-Project/CodeBook.md

  tBodyGyroJerk.std.Z

- These are the averaged mean and standard deviation due to the subject's body of angular acceleration jerk, or the change in angular acceleration.
+ The above are the averaged mean and standard deviation due to the subject's body of angular acceleration jerk, or the change in angular acceleration.
 Jerk was derived by taking the second derivative of angular velocity along the X, Y, and Z axes.
 It has units of radians per second^3